The electric field at P has x -component and y-component. – [Free] B53

 🔹 Step 5: Final Electric Field Components at P

-Using r = √(a² + b²)
+Using r = √(a² + b²), the final components are:

 ✅ Final Result